 Inverlussa Marine Services have confirmed the order of a second vessel from Havyard Ship Technology in Norway.

-To add to Inverlussa’s ISO 9001 Quality Management accreditation which is to ensure client satisfaction with our services, we are delighted to announce that we have recently been audited and achieved accreditation for ISO 18001, giving customers confidence that the Health & Safety systems we operate meet strict international standards.
+To add to Inverlussa’s ISO 9001 Quality Management accreditation which is to ensure client satisfaction with our services, we are delighted to announce that we have recently been audited and achieved accreditation for OHSAS 18001, giving customers confidence that the Health & Safety systems we operate meet strict international standards.